daviddetorres/traffic-mirror/README.md

 Traffic Mirror can generate different sizes of correct responses and errors with different codes.
 This is useful if you are testing load balancers or kubernetes services.

+Main features:
+* Generate outbound traffic with different latency and size just by changing the url
+* Generate different error codes just by changing the url
+* Locust script to automate the traffic generation
+* Support for POST method to generate inbound traffic
+* Docker image available for local or kubernetes deployment
+* Lightweight
+* Written in Go
+* Free and open source (GPL)

 # Installation
 From docker image:
 ```